xenit-eu/helm-aps/README.md

   annotation1Key: annotation1Value
   annotation2Key: annotation2Value
   ```
-* Description: With this list of parameters you can add 1 or multiple annotations to the Sync Service deployment
+* Description: With this list of parameters you can add 1 or multiple annotations to the PostgresQl deployment

-#### `syncService.serviceAnnotations`
+#### `postgresqlActivitiAdmin.serviceAnnotations`

 * Required: false
 * Default: None